How to Make a Mortise and Tenon Joint with Woodworking Hand Tools

-Repeat on the other side.
+Repeat this same step on the other side of the tenon.
 Now your tenon should look like this:

 If your sawing wasn’t perfect (don’t be embarrassed) you can straighten up your tenon “cheeks” and “shoulders” with your bench chisel (and a shoulder plane, if you like).
 But be careful to NOT place your hand in the direction of the chisel’s travel, like this:

-Use your square to draw vertical lines down both sides of your tenons and cut off a tad from each side with your dovetail saw:
+Use your square to draw vertical lines down both sides of your tenon and cut off a tad from each side with your dovetail saw:

-Use a cross cut carcass back saw to cut the side shoulder:
+Use a cross cut carcass back saw to cut the side shoulders pieces off:

 These measurements aren’t critical because you will scribe the mortise width from whatever size you just trimmed your tenon to…so it’ll fit tight.

-Lay your freshly finished tenon on your mortise and use a marking knife to make a tick mark at the edges of your tenon.
+Lay your freshly finished tenon on your mortise and use a pencil or marking knife to make a tick marks on the mortise where the tenon sits.
 Use your square and marking knife to scribe a line from the tick mark so that you have the full outline of your mortise: